MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

    ![Define the Managed application.](../../images/advanced/define-managed-app.png)

 1. Your customer needs to provision a client secret for the application that’s stored in a secure location, such as an [Azure Key Vault](/azure/key-vault/).
 The secret is required for the Managed application installation.
 For details, see [Move data](#move-data).
-1. As the partner, you must call the Partner Key API to create a unique RSA-2048 bit key for your customer.
+1. As the partner, you must call the Partner key through the [Viva Insights API](api.md) to create a unique RSA-2048 bit key for your customer.
 For more details, see [Customer onboarding](#customer-onboarding).
 1. The customer approves the consent request to kick-off the data extraction, and then the data drops in your partner data store.
 1. Viva Insights then generates an encryption key.
 See [Encryption and compression](#encryption-and-compression) for details.
 1. As the partner, you then can decrypt the customer data with the encryption key.
 See [Join Viva Insights data with other data](#join-viva-insights-data-with-other-data) for details and next steps to push and pull data for the integration.